-Note that we have here broken one of the maxims of this book and temporarily allowed ourselves to employ the relaxed bracketing-conventions that allow conjunctions and disjunctions to be of arbitrary length.
-These conventions make it easier to see when a sentence is in disjunctive normal form.
-We will continue to help ourselves to these relaxed conventions, without further comment.
+Note that we have here broken one of the maxims of this book and temporarily allowed ourselves to employ the relaxed bracketing-conventions that

 To further illustrate the idea of disjunctive normal form, we will introduce some more notation.
-We write ' $\pm \mathcal{A}$ ' to indicate that \mathcal{A} is an atomic sentence which may or may not be prefaced with an occurrence of negation.
+We write ' $\pm A$ ' to indicate that A is an atomic sentence which may or may not be prefaced with an occurrence of negation.
 Then a sentence in disjunctive normal form has the following shape: